 Museums, archives and collections

-The Apartment Building, Norsk Folkemuseum (Norwegian Museum of Cultural History) – in 1998 the Museum acquired the building at Wessels gate 15 in Oslo.
+The Apartment Building, Norsk Folkemuseum (Norwegian Museum of Cultural History).
 The building contains 8 homes and each home tells stories of daily life, living conditions and interior styles in Oslo from the late 19th century to the present day.

 DEMHIST – ICOM′s International Committee for Historic House Museums